 Finding lower carbon commercial solutions

-At 41 per cent of provincial greenhouse gas emissions (GHG), transportation accounts for the largest emissions footprint in BC.
-Think about all those truck fleets, long haul semis, city buses and more powered by diesel and you start to get a clearer picture of the opportunity for lowering emissions.
-Together with industry and government, we have a plan as part of our Clean Growth Pathway to 2050 vision, to address this issue.
-And our 30BY30 target will be how we measure our progress.
+At 41 per cent of provincial greenhouse gas (GHG) emissions, transportation accounts for the largest emissions footprint in BC.1 Think about all those truck fleets, long haul semis, city buses and more powered by diesel and you start to get a clearer picture of the opportunity for lowering emissions.
+Together with industry and government, we have a plan—part of our Clean Growth Pathway to 2050— to address this issue.

 GHG emissions by sector